Skip to main content

 Donate

-Running the London Marathon plus 100 miles more: Jane’s Story
+Running the London Marathon plus 100 miles more for Leigh

 Jane posing showing back of her blue jacket with Sue Ryder running London Marathon+100-miles home

-On Sunday 26th April, 53 year old Jane will line up for the TCS London Marathon with her husband Mark and then, the very next day, begin a 100 mile run home to Gloucestershire.
-She is taking on the incredible three day journey in memory of her close friend, Leigh, who died at Sue Ryder Leckhampton Court Hospice just days after last year’s race.
+Cheltenham mum, Jane, completed the London Marathon, then a 100-mile challenge the very next day.
+She crossed the finish line of her mammoth fundraising challenge, raising £151,660 for Sue Ryder.
+She took on the incredible three-day journey in memory of her close friend, Leigh, who died at Sue Ryder Leckhampton Court Hospice just days after last year’s race.

 A friendship that became a lifeline